alskipp/ASValueTrackingSlider/README.md

 ###What is it?

-A UISlider Subclass that displays live values in an easy to customize popUpView.
+A UISlider subclass that displays live values in an easy to customize popup view.

 ![screenshot] (http://alskipp.github.io/ASValueTrackingSlider/img/screenshot1.gif)